RTM Management Contracts (s91), Contract and Contractor Notices (s92) and TUPE

 - A statement advising the RTM company to contact any contractors whose services it wants to keep.

-When serving the contractor notice, the landlord doesn’t have to provide a copy of the contract, just inform the RTM Company that it exists and who the party is.
+When serving the contractor notice, the landlord doesn’t have to give a copy of the contract, just tell the RTM Company that it exists and who the party is.
 The Contractor Notice must include the following information:

 - The identity of the relevant contract;